shaaav1e/wedding-event-db-project/README.md

-# WEDDING-EVENT-PLANNER
+# Wedding-event-planner: University Project for Database management system.

-A DATABASE PROJECT.
-Front-end is designed with HTML,CSS and then linked with php for signup and sign in.
-For Database MYSQL is used.
+Front-end is designed with Vanilla Css.
+Php is used for the backend & MySql for database (Normalization was the key concept that was implemented)